Observing Double White Dwarfs with the Lunar GW Antenna: Generation of the synthetic population

-This formula provides the expected number of galactic DWDs which are currently spiralling with a frequency between $f_m$ and $f_M$.
-After eq. \ref{eq:numero_da_rate} and the adopted SN Ia rate, we infer a total number of DWD equal to $(2.0 \pm 0.5) \cdot 10^4$ for the frequency band between 1\,mHz and 5\,mHz, $228 \pm 62$ DWDs between 5\,mHz and 1\,dHz and $42 \pm 11$ between 1\,dHz and 5\,dHz.
+We infer a total number of super-Chandrasekhar DWD equal to $(2.0 \pm 0.5) \cdot 10^4$ for the frequency band between 1\,mHz and 5\,mHz, $228 \pm 62$ DWDs between 5\,mHz and 1\,dHz and $42 \pm 11$ between 1\,dHz and 5\,dHz.
 The reported errors are calculated propagating both the error on the rate estimation and the statistical dispersion of the function $\Delta(\mathcal{M})$ (defined in eq. \ref{eq:GW_frequency}).
-This dispersion was obtained from the galactic DWD population obtained in sec.~\ref{subsec:SFH}, considering only the systems with $M_{tot}>M_{Ch}$.
+This dispersion is computed from the Galactic DWD population obtained in Sect.~\ref{subsec:SFH}, considering only super-Chandrasekhar systems.
 As the errors are calculated from a mixed approach, they are intended to be indicative.

 Note that the influence of other effects at the merger time does not affect the estimations at lower frequencies, since it can simply be modeled as a time shift in eq. \ref{eq:merging_time}, as long as the main effect that shrinks the orbit during the majority of the inspiral is the GW energy loss.